Understanding what causes bunions will be easier if we first address a different question:

 Normally, the long bones in the foot (the metatarsal bones) line up with the bones in the toes.
 In the beginning stages of the development of this foot disorder, the big toe begins to lean over to the second toe.
 This is something you will clearly notice when you have your shoes off.

 Eventually, as the big toe leans over, it pushes the first metatarsal bone in the foot outward.
 Then the bone in the foot is no longer aligned with the bone in the big toe as it is supposed to be.

 Often when this happens, a large knot – or bump – of extra bone forms on the head of the metatarsal bone, intensifying the problem.

 As the metatarsal bone with its bump of extra bone protrudes outward, it creates an enlarged area or bump on the outside of your foot.
 This bump you can see is we call a bunion.
 However, as you can see from the diagram, it is there only because of what has happened inside your foot.

 MAJOR CAUSES Of BUNIONS

-HEREDITY The relationship between bunions and hereditary has been controversial in the past, but there now seems to be more clarity on this issue.
+HEREDITY The relationship between bunions and heredity has been controversial in the past, but there now seems to be more clarity on this issue.
 The general consensus now in the medical profession is that, while bunions themselves are not hereditary, a certain kind of bone structure in a person’s feet increases their likelihood of developing this foot deformity.
 Also, the presence of ligaments that are unusually flexible is another inherited trait that has been connected to the development of bunions at some point in a person’s life.
 In both of these situations, the degree of pressure the forefoot and toes receive from tight shoes or from lifestyle choices or occupations aggravate the inherited conditions and increase the likelihood of bunions on the feet.